Ethics is a topic rarely, if ever talked about among freelance developers.

 Bill carefully and accurately.

 Clients pay us by the hour, and we tend to cost per hour more than permanent employees.
 So we owe it to the client to not burn their money unnecessarily.
 Time spent on anything directly related to the project is billable; time on the phone with your girlfriend is generally not.
+You may also want to look into getting help with your accounting and bookkeeping to make sure that you are keeping track of your expenses for tax purposes.
+There are a lot of places you can find out information on taxes for freelancers, for example somewhere like http://daveburton.nyc/taxes-for-freelancers is one of many places where you can find information on taxes for freelancers.
+So you can track your accounts while working for yourself.
+There is also software available that can aid with keeping track of payments, bills, and quotes from your clients.
 If you are looking for software that could help you keep track of invoices and quotes you might be interested in something like Sales quote software to help your business stay on track.

 Track what you work on.